bobdavies2000/OpenCVB/README.md

 ![A screen shot of a computer screen Description automatically generated](media/9f00f342149e24119ff7d554df58f31b.png)  ![A screenshot of a computer screen Description automatically generated](media/ed0ab23749b244a50928420654c93c93.png) **OpenGL Multiple Buffers:** *Since the point cloud is different on every frame (depth is only an approximation), using multiple buffers allows a cosmetic improvement to the appearance of the point cloud.
 The first point cloud is what one buffer looks like while the next uses the last 10 frames.
 The frame rate for this example was 60 fps at 320x240 with significant magnification (approximately 4X.)*

-# February 2025 (Part 2) – Improved Depth Display, QuadDepth OpenGL display, and Left/Right Cameras.
+# 2025 February (2) – Improved Depth Display, QuadDepth OpenGL display, and Left/Right Cameras.

 -   Over 1700 algorithms are included, averaging 38 lines of code per algorithm.
 -   The least used OpenCVB image is the “DepthRGB” in the upper right.